The Best 5 Small Bluewater Sailboats for Ocean Cruising

 Albin Vega 27

-This 27-foot small bluewater sailboat has an excellent reputation as one of the best bluewater boats.
+This modest 27-foot sailboat has an excellent reputation as one of the best bluewater boats.
 Sailor Matt Rutherford was the first to circumnavigate the Americas solo on one of these little beauties.
-I’ve also met Denis Gorman, a Jester Challenger who took his Vega Lizzie-G the wrong way across the North Atlantic twice.
+I’ve also personally met Denis Gorman, a Jester Challenger who took his Vega, Lizzie-G, the wrong way across the North Atlantic twice.
+He thought it was one of the sturdiest crafts you can get on a budget.

-Designed in Sweden by Per Brohäll in the 60s, her lines were inspired by the long keel and skinny beam of the Folkboat.
+Designed in Sweden by Per Brohäll in the 60s, the Albin Vega lines were inspired by the long keel and skinny beam of the Folkboat.

 Although the keel is long on this small cruising sailboat, it’s not full length, which means she performs fairly well in light winds.
 The modest cockpit is small enough to drain fast but big enough for two people to sit comfortably on long passages.